Frequently Asked Questions

 - MLT and Jumpstart Fellows

 Applicants who qualify must submit the fee waiver form at least ONE week before the application deadline.
 Your request will be reviewed and you will receive an email with the results.
 If your fee is waived, you will be able to proceed to submit your application.
+Please note that we cannot grant retroactive fee waivers; if you believe you qualify for a fee waiver, please fill out the form before submitting your application.

 Do you compare all international applicants against one another?
-Or the comparison is based on a country-by-country basis?

 Who reads our applications and conducts the interviews?
-Is it only the admissions office or do MIT Sloan professors participate?

 What is the format of the interview?
 What are you looking for when interviewing candidates?